VainF/Torch-Pruning/README.md

 <img src="https://github.com/VainF/Torch-Pruning/assets/18592211/11473499-d28a-434b-a8d6-1a53c4b3b7c0" width="45%"></img>
 </div>

-#### Modify module attributes or forward function
+#### Modify static attributes or forward functions

-In some implementation, model forward might rely on some static attributes.
-For example in [``convformer_s18``](https://github.com/huggingface/pytorch-image-models/blob/054c763fcaa7d241564439ae05fbe919ed85e614/timm/models/metaformer.py#L107) of timm, we have:
+In some implementation, model forwarding might rely on some static attributes.
+For example in [``convformer_s18``](https://github.com/huggingface/pytorch-image-models/blob/054c763fcaa7d241564439ae05fbe919ed85e614/timm/models/metaformer.py#L107) of timm, we have ``self.shape`` which will be changed after pruning.
+These attributes should be updated manually since it is impossible for TP to know the purpose of these attributes.

 ```python
 class Scale(nn.Module):